Frequently Asked Questions about the Library Foundation for Sarasota County

 WHAT IS THE MISSION OF THE FOUNDATION?

-Our mission is to ensure the future of our libraries as an indispensible community resource, by raising public awareness of their importance, by promoting library-related issues and by raising private support to supplement public tax funding.
+Our mission is to ensure the future of our libraries as an indispensable community resource, by raising public awareness of their importance, by promoting library-related issues and by raising private support to supplement public tax funding.

 WHAT ARE THE FOUNDATION’S PRIMARY GOALS?